What Are the Low-Key Signs That Reveal a Person’s True Character?

 1. How They Treat Service Staff

-A person’s behavior with waiters, cashiers, or cleaners reveals a lot about them.
+A person’s behaviour with servers, cashiers, or cleaners reveals a lot about them.
 People generally express their actual selves when they believe no one is watching them or when they don’t expect anything in return.
 A person’s true kindness is clearly shown by how kind, friendly, and respectful they are to service personnel.
-On the other hand, someone who treats employees rudely or casually could be entitled or disrespectful to other people.
+On the other hand, someone who treats employees rudely or casually could be entitled toward others.

-Consider someone who shows courtesy to a waiter despite the busy restaurant and delayed service.
-They exhibit empathy and maturity by remaining understanding and not placing blame on the employees.
+Consider someone who shows courtesy to a server despite the restaurant being busy and the delayed service.
+They exhibit empathy and maturity by remaining understanding and avoiding blame for the employees.

 2. Consistency Between Words and Actions

 The proverb “Actions speak louder than words” is surely familiar to you.
-This is particularly relevant when determining the genuine character of an individual.
+This is particularly relevant when determining an individual’s genuine character.
 Trustworthy people are those who always match their words with their deeds.

 A warning sign is when someone claims to care about something but never does.
 Sincere people don’t just act when it’s convenient; they act by their principles and convictions.